 All of the financial liabilities are payable on demand.
+In the case of forward foreign currency contracts these are payable in less than one year.

 d Fair value of financial assets and financial liabilities

 There is no material difference between the value of the financial assets and liabilities, as shown in the balance sheet, and their fair value.